bartgel/blog/docs/index.md

 layout: home
 ---

-Welcome to consious solutions.
+Welcome to a conscious solution.
 The blog where we will explain, combine and give you tips related to  selfdevelopment, spirualidad, building software and projectmanagement

 To get more information feel free to read our [about this blog](./about/) section.